biswajit0791/devTinderUI/README.md

   - Save nginx file
   - Restart nginx with sudo systemctl restart nginx
   - Modify base url in frontend project to /api

+# Realtime chat

+- Build the UI for a chat window on /chat/:targetUserId
+- Setup socket.io